Ontotext-AD/recommend-pub-docs/roadmap/index.md

 #### Relevance based on the behaviour of “People Like Me”

-This is essentially a collaborative filtering based on user profile similarity.
+This is a collaborative filtering based on user profile similarity.
 Relevance is calculated based on similarity between entities and terms the users read about.

 #### Relevance based on the behaviour of “People Near Me”